 Fish tissue data have been analyzed to identify violations requiring fish consumption advisories.
 Statistical summaries of methylmercury levels in fish tissue (wet weight filets) collected from each sampling location are presented in Table 4.
+These summaries are based on available data from 1994 to 2001, which is listed in Appendix A.

 A single sampling event could have more than one fish, so the number of samples is listed along with the number of fish collected at that site.
 The percent exceedance value references the number of sampling events that averaged above the 1.0 ppm FDA action level.
 This percentage does not represent the number of individual fish that were found to exceed the action level.
 The table also gives the minimum, maximum, and average methylmercury levels found for all of the samples collected at the site.
+The fish tissue data collected from these water bodies are provided in Appendix A.

-Table 9.
-Fish Data Analysis
+Table 4.
+Water Quality Station Data Analysis